Indra-2507/JobsPortal/README.md

 Finals considerations
 ⚠ WARNING!
 For the best experience when using this program, we recommend that you use Google Chrome ⚠

-JosbsPortal is designed so that it can be used in the simplest and most efficient way for the user, with each section detailed and easy to use, so you can apreciate the jobs and choose the beter for you.
+Josbs portal is designed so that it can be used in the simplest and most efficient way for the user, with each section detailed and easy to use, so you can apreciate the jobs and choose the beter for you.